vvilliamperez/wgups/README.md

 To accomplish the same log, a user can run the program, and use the `Tick Number of Seconds` button to advance the simulation to the desired time.
 To get to 9:00am, input `3600` seconds.
 Then press `Check All Packages Status`.
 To get to 10:00am, input another `3600` seconds.
 Then press `Check All Packages Status`.
-To get to 11:12am, input another `3600` seconds.
+To get to 11:12am, press `Run to Complition` seconds.
 Then press `Check All Packages Status`.
 The simulation completes all deliveries by 11:12am and does not proceed.

 - [9:00am](/0900log.txt)